CDRT/mk_docs/docs/ref/bios/settings/thinkpad/power.md

     | IntelligentCoolingBoost | Disable, Enable | Yes | Both |

 Energy Efficient Turbo
 :  If enabled, the CPU’s optimal turbo frequency will be increase or descrease dynamically based on CPU utilization.
 Adjusting the frequency based on usage extends your battery life.
+Normally, it is not necessary to change this setting.

     Options: